Benarjikumar/M2-EmbSys/Casestudy/README.md

 we can save more more power.
 Threats?
-It may damages the microcontroller sometimes. ldr may caluclates some false intensity..
+It may damages the microcontroller sometimes. ldr may caluclates some false intensity....